-7.7 Resupply
+9.12 Resupply

 The Douglas LDMG is responsible for the management of and community education and awareness in relation to the resupply of its communities and rural properties.
 This includes supporting communities to prepare for the possibility of temporary isolation and ensuring procedures are in place to support resupply of food and other essentials during times of isolation.
 The Douglas LDMG has adopted the Queensland Resupply Manual, which covers operations in respect to:

-- Isolated community resupply.
+- Isolated community resupply

-- Isolated rural property resupply.
+- Isolated rural property resupply; and

 - Resupply of stranded persons.

-7.8 Local Levels of Activation for Recovery Arrangements
+Table 111.1 Local Levels of Activation for Recovery Arrangements

-0 Triggers Actions Communications Response Lean Res Recovery Alert Response phase at 'lean forward' level of activation Potential actions and risks identified LRC and LRG members on mobile remotely Ad hoc reporting C. Recovery Lean Forward Response phase at 'stand up' level of activation Immediate relief arrangements are required during response phase Analysis of hazard impact or potential impact Relief and recovery planning commences LRC and LRG members on mobile and monitoring email remotely Regular reporting Response Stand Down Response Stand Up Recovery Stand Up Immediate relief arrangements continue Response phase moves to 'stand down' level of activation.
+Response Alert Triggers Actions Communications Response Lean Forward Recovery Alert Response phase at 'lean forward' level of activation Appointment of LRC as appropriate Potential actions and risks identified Information sharing commences LRC in contact with LDCC/LDC Initial advice to all recovery stakeholders LRC and LRG members on mobile remotely Ad hoc reporting Recovery Lean Forward 'stand up' level of activation Relief and recovery planning commences LRC and LRG members on mobile and monitoring email remotely Regular reporting Response Stand Up Recovery Stand Up arrangements continue LRG activated at LDCC or alternate location Recovery plan activated Deployments for immediate relief response LRC and LRG members present at LDCC or alternate location, on established land

+Response Stand Down activation.
 Medium term recovery commences.
-LRG activated at LDCC or alternate location Recovery plan activated Deployments for immediate relief response Action plans for four functions of recovery activated as required Community information strategy employed Participate in response debrief Transition arrangements from 'response and recovery' to 'recovery' activated including handover from LDC to LRC Action plans for four functions of recovery continue Community information strategies continue LRC and LRG members present at LDCC or alternate location, on established land lines and/or mobiles, monitoring emails LRC and LRG members involved in medium term recovery continue as required Regular reporting to LDMG/LDC Recovery Stand Down LRG arrangements are finalised.
+Action plans for four functions of recovery activated as required Community information strategy employed Participate in response debrief Transition arrangements from 'response and recovery' to 'recovery' activated including handover from LDC to LRC Action plans for four functions of recovery continue Community information strategies continue monitoring emails LRC and LRG members involved in medium term recovery continue as required Regular reporting to Recovery Stand Down LRG arrangements are finalised.
 Community returns to normal activities with ongoing support as required.
-Consolidate financial records Reporting requirements finalised Participate in recovery debrief Participate in post event debrief Post event review and evaluation Long term recovery arrangements transferred to functional lead agencies Return to core business LRC and LRG members resume standard business and after hours contact arrangements Functional lead agencies report to LRC/LRG as required
+Reporting requirements finalised Participate in recovery debrief LRC and LRG members resume standard business and after hours contact arrangements Functional lead agencies report to LRC/LRG as required